 In 2003, I began a slow descent into deafness.
 But thanks to the efforts of my beloved family, Dr. Matthew Hanson of SUNY Medical Center and Terri Jackson of Temple University Hospital, among others, in 2004 I was properly diagnosed and today have my hearing and my life back.

 My name is Christy Ellingsworth.
-I am a woman in my 30s, a wife and a mother.
+I am a woman, wife and mother.
 I have Meniere’s Disease, and although it does not define me, it is my constant companion.

 For those of you unfamiliar with Meniere’s, it is a disease of the inner ear which affects the auditory and balance systems of the body.
 It is characterized by dizziness, hearing loss, tinnitus (ringing in the ear or ear noise), and a feeling of aural fullness.
 Meniere’s can cause incapacitating dizziness – known as vertigo – in many sufferers, and if left untreated, can lead to permanent deafness.
 Typically the disease affects a single ear, although it can affect both.
 Symptoms vary across sufferers, with some individuals experiencing pronounced dizziness without accompanying hearing loss (Vestibular Meniere’s), and others experiencing severe hearing loss without marked dizziness (Cochlear Meniere’s).
 These variations are regarded as two manifestations of a single syndrome.
 Unlike cancer or AIDS, Meniere’s Disease is a chronic illness and receives very little media or popular attention.
 The world-at-large knows little of our affliction, and although doctors continue studying the syndrome and have thankfully discovered means by which many can control their symptoms, there is no known cure.